-Now, more than ever before, we value our freedom, and the flexibility to travel where and when we want.
+Now in 2021, more than ever before, we value our freedom, and the flexibility to travel where and when we want.

 Greenways, shared pathways and urban footpaths (sidewalks) now carry 500% more pedestrians, including parents with strollers, kids on scooters, skates, skateboards, cyclists, walkers, joggers, e-scooters, dog-exercisers, elders on mobility scooters and wheelchair users.

 For every person that is out and about enjoying the open air, walking and rolling their way to recovery, there are 50 more missing out.

 Why?
 They have tried before but have been turned back by a barrier or bad experience, or they just don’t know where they are able to go, or how to get there.